Hill Country water quality: Challenges and Solutions

 AUDIENCE MEMBER [01:05:03] The city of Kerrville operates, I believe, three ASR wells.
 And I just like to have your input concerns, benefits, problems with ASR wells.

-Paul Bertetti [01:05:17] Yeah.
-I'm sorry.
-I'm sure Ron can speak to that too.
-From my perspective, Acer's, pretty fantastic, component of water management.
-Sorry.
-Oh.
-I'm sorry.
-Yes.
-First ASR stands for ACC for Storage and Recovery.
+Paul Bertetti [01:05:17] I'm sure Ron can speak to that too.
+From my perspective, ASR is a pretty fantastic, component of water management.
+ASR stands for aquifer storage and recovery.
 It's a mechanism in which you can, pump fresh water into the subsurface and store it down there and then recover it later.
 And ideally, you can work in systems that, store the water for a long period of time.
 You don't have to worry about, evaporation or other management features.
 It can be expensive because you gotta build the infrastructure to get it down there.
 And then you have to be concerned about potential water quality changes as it comes back up.
 But the city of San Antonio now has, one of the largest ASR operations, in the world.
-It's very effective at, recovering large amounts of water.
+It's very effective at recovering large amounts of water.
 Kerrville has one of the one of the first acers and, down in the, I think the lower trinity in the Houston unit.
-And I think it's, can be a tremendous opportunity to have a storage mechanism to make up water in those dry months during droughts.
+And I think it can be a tremendous opportunity to have a storage mechanism to make up water in those dry months during droughts.
 It's very effective.
 City of New Braunfels.
-New Braunfels Utilities is, exploring, their own ACR, in kind of a little more challenging environment, but, they're working on seeing whether or not that system will work.
-So I think, from my perspective, ESR, although it can be quite expensive and require some infrastructure, can be a tremendous resource.
+New Braunfels Utilities is, exploring, their own ASR, in kind of a little more challenging environment, but, they're working on seeing whether or not that system will work.
+So I think, from my perspective, ASR, although it can be quite expensive and require some infrastructure, can be a tremendous resource.
 And, I think it's worth pursuing, by many organizations.
 And so Kerrville, certainly led the way, in establishing one of the first ones.
 And it's been successful for a long time.

-Marisa Bruno [01:08:27] Yeah, I think one of for the Highland lakeside, the first or second biggest consumer of water is evaporation.
+Marisa Bruno [01:08:27] Yeah, I think one of for the Highland lakes, either the first or second biggest consumer of water is evaporation.
 So it is a serious water user.
 Are there any other questions from the audience?

 AUDIENCE MEMBER [01:08:41] We live in Gillespie County, and I've seen cross-section profiles of what's under your feet, essentially, and it's very complex.
 Where would I find the best models, the most current models right now?
 For now, word you mentioned neighbors might not even be connected because of the way defaults and other things work.
 Where can I find the models that you're talking about online?
 Or what agency could I contact to see what?
 Is under our feet.